 We cannot stop half way in these things.
 Once begun, we must continue to prevent attempts at being taken over, even using political means.
 After all, we can also intervene, before the stalinists take over.
 And, especially when we are among the organisers of the demonstration, we can also get particular motions passed at the end of the conference or meeting without feeling more 'dirty' or compromised than when we set out to work with other left political groups.
 To brush these problems aside, considering them to be unimportant or pointless compromise, we risk losing the fruits of the intermediate work and appearing to the exploited as comrades who are there purely by accident, alongside other political factions that are far more organised than ourselves.
-This gives the exploited the and all its components.
-The same happens, in the positive sense, for relations that develop harmoniously, in mutual respect for commitments and individual autonomy.
+This gives the exploited the idea that party leadership is indispensable, the stalinists are given a hand in their grim quantitative work, and what we had been trying to build at the start is lost.